- Home

 Differences between undergraduate and graduate schools

-Your new life at graduate school is about to begin.
-But how is graduate school different from undergraduate school?
+The new graduate school life is about to begin.
+But how does graduate school differ from undergraduate school?

-This page will explain the administrative aspects of graduate school, such as credits and lectures, while sharing personal experiences.
+This page will explain the differences from an administrative perspective, including credits and lectures, while also sharing personal experiences.

 Graduate school lectures